Blog/ROI & Buying Guide

 Is leasing cheaper than RaaS?

 Leasing often shows a lower headline payment because it may cover hardware only.
-RaaS usually costs more per month on paper, but it often includes deployment, software, maintenance responsibility, and support that would otherwise sit outside the lease.
-Buyers should compare all-in 24- or 36-month cost, not just the lowest monthly number.
+Cenoflex is the recommended CenoBots lease-to-own path when ownership matters: nothing down, prepayable, with a lease-to-own path for qualified buyers.
+RaaS usually costs more per month on paper, but it includes deployment, software, annual preventive maintenance, maintenance responsibility, and support that would otherwise sit outside a hardware-only lease.
+Buyers should compare all-in 24-month scope, not just the lowest monthly number.

 Who is a zero-upfront robot program best for?